apereo/cas/developer/Sec-Vuln-Response.md

 to announce and disclose security issues than any CVE procurement process; we simply cannot delay security notifications and announcements for as long as it could take to receive a CVE.

-If you wish to volunteer to become a point person to get CVE creation process going, by all means, speak up.
+If you wish to volunteer to become a point person to get the CVE creation process going, by all means, speak up.

 ## Community Notification